3/5/2013 – A recent security incident at Evernote allowed attackers... Read More

 - A Service Desk Ticket is created to track this incident and you will be notified of the infraction, the infringed work and your next actions.

 - Access to the University’s network is suspended.
-The Office of Student Judicial Affairs is notified.
+The Office of Student Conduct is notified.

 - If this is your first infraction, you are required to cease the file sharing and provide a description of what was done to prevent such an infraction in the future, before your network access is restored.